QuiltMC/rfcs/rfc/0015-data-generation.md

 Static data generation is performed in the `datagen` source set. `datagen` has access to `main`, as well as all dependencies accessible by `main`.
-Any methods with no return and accepting one `PackWriter` annotated by a `@DataGen` annotation will be invoked during build, with results written to hard viles.
+Any methods with no return and accepting one `PackWriter` annotated by a `@DataGen` annotation will be invoked during build, with results written to hard fileses.
 The `@DataGen` annotation requires an argument of `DataType.CLIENT_ASSETS` or `DataType.SERVER_DATA` to specify whether to write to `assets` or `data`.
 Any files added via datagen will be ignored if a file with that namespace and path